Electrical Apprenticeship Program

 Upon successful completion of RWU Electrical Apprenticeship Program, a participant is eligible to have the coursework transcribed for 42 college credits.
 A successful participant must apply and be accepted to University College | RWU as a matriculating student and successfully complete one semester prior to the credit being transcribed.

 We understand these are times of uncertainty due to COVID-19, however, please be assured that we are closely monitoring RI State Department of Health (DOH) guidelines.
 As of now, we are planning to hold the program in a hybrid model for Fall 2021, which means online and in person.
+Monday classes will be virtual and Wednesday classes in-person from 6-9 PM.
 The in-person classes are held at 1 Empire Plaza in Providence, Rhode Island.
 Please note parking is provided.

 Useful Knowledge Students Will Gain